bzthin/bzthin.github.io/pages/technical/coding/data_structures/graph.md

 ---
 title: Graphs
-tags:
-keywords:
-last_updated: Oct 2, 2022
-summary:
 sidebar: technical_sidebar
-permalink: /data-structures_graph/
+permalink: /data_structures_graph
 ---

-# Graph
-This page contains graph information.
+## Introduction
 - A graph is a non-linear data structure consisting of nodes(vertices) and edges.

-## Introduction
-- A graph contains vertices and edges.
 - Graphs can be directed or undirected.
 - Each edge could be assigned a weight/cost.
 - Graphs could have multiple isolated sub graphs.
 - Graphs can also have cycles.
 An acyclic graph is one without cycles.
 - Degree of vertex means number of edges connecting the vertex.
-  - In degree(incoming edges),  out degree(outgoing edges)
+  - In degree(incoming edges)
+  - Out degree(outgoing edges)

 ## Data Structure Representation
 ### Adjacency List